mgifford/drupal-security/src/drupal.rst

 of changes that are introduced.
 Simply the ability to track changes in configuration will help manage more secure, enterprise solutions.

+By default in Drupal 8, PHP execution in subfolders is forbidden by the .htaccess file.
+This is beneficial as it protects against random PHP files from being executed deep within sub-folders.

 The adoption of CKEditor into Core also comes with an improvement in that core text filtering supports limiting the use of images local to the site.
 This helps prevent cross-site request forgery (CSRF).